bmraubo/string_calc/README.md

 Can't think of any other problems that might come up.

+#### Step 5

+Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.
+If there are multiple negatives, show all of them in the exception message.

+Three tests - single negative '-2', mix of positives and negatives '-2,-5,10', negatives only '-4,-3'.
+The method of testing for exceptions is a little different (and previously I was unfamiliar with it, so Stack Overflow really deserves the credit).

+`def test_negative_positive_mix(self):
+    with self.assertRaises(Exception) as context:
+        Add('-2,-5,10')
+    self.assertTrue(context.exception, 'Negatives not allowed: [-2, -5]')`

+This calls for a nested function (as we are going to run the check for every number in every case but '') that checks if the value is negative and appends it to a negatives_list.
+The return of the answers variable will have to be conditional on len(negatives_list) being 0.

 ### Red/Green/Refactor

 RGR is a concept of Test Driven Development.
 It relies on tests being written in order to guide the development of the application as a first step in the process.
 These tests will inevitably fail, as there is no code written to allow them to pass (thus red - fail).